opensearch-project/sql/sql-jdbc/README.md

 ## Download and Installation

-The driver is available for download from an [automated CI workflow](https://github.com/opensearch-project/sql/actions/workflows/sql-jdbc-test-and-build-workflow.yml) and from [Artifacts page](https://opensearch.org/artifacts) on OpenSearch.org at the very bottom.
+The driver is available for download from [Artifacts page](https://opensearch.org/artifacts) on OpenSearch.org at the very bottom from and [automated CI workflow](https://github.com/opensearch-project/sql/actions/workflows/sql-jdbc-test-and-build-workflow.yml).

 ## Using the driver